-English for International Students and Scholars (EISS) programs offer you the opportunity to work closely with dedicated ESOL teachers from across a wide range of disciplines.
-Our alumni describe their professors as "dedicated," "wonderful," and "passionate!"
+The English for International Students and Scholars (EISS) program offers you the opportunity to work closely with a dedicated ESOL teacher with experience in a wide range of disciplines.

-Under the guidance of these exceptional teachers, you'll develop the English language skills required to achieve your professional, academic, and personal goals in your field.
-Class size is limited to enhance language learning, and instructors provide personal attention and encouragement.
+Under this expert guidance, you'll develop the English language skills required to achieve your professional, academic and personal goals in your field.
+Class size is limited to enhance language learning, and the instructor will provide personal attention and encouragement.

 Shena Driscoll Salvato earned her master's of education degree in second language education with a focus on teaching English to speakers of other languages.
 She also holds a master's equivalency from the Commonwealth of Pennsylvania and bachelor's degrees in special and elementary education.